Winter Vegetable Pork Ragout

 - 3. To remaining pan juices, whisk in flour, scraping bottom of pan, until golden.
 Add stock and wine and whisk well to combine.
 Return onions, garlic and pork to pan.

 - 4. Add vegetables, thyme, sage, salt and pepper and bring to a boil.
 Cover.
 Reduce heat and simmer for about 30 minutes or until vegetables are tender.
 Garnish if desired with chopped green onion or fresh rosemary.

 - Tip: If you have leftover pork or turkey on hand, it can be used in place of fresh pork in this recipe.

 Red Beans and Rice

 Traditionally, red beans and rice is served on Mondays, especially during the Mardi Gras season.
-It is generally made using dried beans and smoked pork sausage, but heres a hurried up version with canned beans that is flavorful and healthy, too.
+It is generally made using dried beans and smoked pork sausage, but heres a flavorful, hurried up version with canned beans.
 Canola oil helps brown the lean turkey sausage and keep saturated fat in check.

 Saskatoon Sweet and Soy Marinade

 This sweet and tangy marinade taste great on chicken, turkey or pork.